 - Alpha-Galactosidase: Galacto-oligosaccharide digestion (in foods like cruciferous vegetables and beans)

 - Bromelain and Papain: Digestive enzymes from pineapple and papaya, respectively

 The Best Digestive Enzyme Supplements

 1. Best Overall: Healthy Origins Digestive Enzymes

-Healthy Origins' digestive enzymes have been third-party tested by Consumer Lab, which verified the supplement contains what it claims on the label in the correct amounts.
+Healthy Origins' digestive enzymes have been third-party tested.
 This supplement contains a blend of all macronutrient digestive enzymes (macros are carbs, protein and fat, for the record), as well as alpha-galactosidase and lactase.

 This supplement is produced in a CGMP facility and comes in at an affordable price point.
 It checks all the boxes for what you might be looking for in a quality supplement and gets the best overall pick.

 Active ingredients: amylase, protease, peptidase, alpha-galactosidase, glucoamylase, pectinase, cellulase, lipase, lactase, beta-glucanase, diastase, invertase, hemicellulase | Supplement form: capsule | Dosage: 1 capsule